BSc Electrical & Electronics Engineering

 - Applied Linear Algebra (with MATLAB)

-- Fundamentals of Innovation and Entrepreneurship II
+- Fundamentals of Innovation and Entrepreneurship (FIE) II

 - Probability, Statistics and Reliability (with MATLAB)